 Make sure both of you are considered in the retirement plan

 Now that you are married, you don’t just have your own retirement to think about, one day.
 You also have to think about the other person that you are hopefully going to be spending that retirement with.
 When you are having your regular discussions about finances, make sure that you have some very real discussions about when you both want to retire, and how you plan to get there.
-It’s important to make sure that you are both on the same page in this regard.
+After speaking to my friend back in the UK, she recently got in touch with wealth management Essex to find out more about why it is important to plan for your future.
+They suggested it’s important to make sure that you are both on the same page in this regard.
 If only one party in a marriage prepares for their retirement, then their retirement will either need to cover both parties, or the other person will need to work much longer than their spouse, which is definitely less than ideal.

 Make a realistic budget for both of you

 The most important thing to know about managing money is that it will inherently just leave you, if you let it.
 You need to tell money what to do if you want it to stay with you and do what it should be doing.
 Avoiding this step of taking control of your finances means you will constantly be spending your money on things that you don’t even realize.
 For this reason, it’s important that both of you work together to create a budget that is going to work for both of you.

 One mistake that couples make when budgeting is that they expect both people to live like monks, and create unrealistic spending expectations.
 Instead, make sure that you budget in the money you are probably going to waste, because it will probably go to spending time with each other.
 If you are aware of the money you are going to waste, then you won’t be surprised and caught off guard when you do spend it, and you will always have enough for your bills and expenses.

 Avoid needless spending